arvindpandit27/optimization_problems/README.md

-# Read Me
+# How to start working with this repo?

+Super simple!
 Set up workspace by:

 `source env/bin/activate`